 Key Personnel

 Aristea Galanopoulou MD PhD (contact PI): We request 2.4 calendar months effort support during Years 1-5 ($46,294 annually including fringe).
-Dr Galanopoulou will be the project leader and contact PI for project 2.
-Dr Galanopoulou will contribute to the following: design of experiments, coordination of work among the 6 sites involved in Project 2, supervision and training of post-doctoral fellows, supervision and training of personnel in survival surgeries, minipump placement, seizure induction, supervision of video-EEG studies and analysis, histology studies, animal handling and behavioral studies, qRT-PCR and histological studies planned here; data discussion and analysis and presentation in manuscripts and conferences.
-Dr Galanopoulou will also be responsible for the blinding of the experiments at Einstein.
-Dr Galanopoulou will also participate in the analysis and interpretation of rodent video-EEG studies planned in this proposal.
+Dr. Galanopoulou will be the project leader and contact PI for project 2.
+Dr. Galanopoulou will contribute to the following: design of experiments, coordination of work among the 6 sites involved in Project 2, supervision and training of post-doctoral fellows, supervision and training of personnel in survival surgeries, minipump placement, seizure induction, supervision of video-EEG studies and analysis, histology studies, animal handling and behavioral studies, qRT-PCR and histological studies planned here; data discussion and analysis and presentation in manuscripts and conferences.
+Dr. Galanopoulou will also be responsible for the blinding of the experiments at Einstein.
+Dr. Galanopoulou will also participate in the analysis and interpretation of rodent video-EEG studies planned in this proposal.
 No annual increases are planned in this requested amount.
 Fringe benefits at Einstein are 34.5%.

 Solomon L. Moshé MD (PI): We request 1.2 calendar months effort support during Years 1-5 ($24,896 annually including fringe).
-Dr Moshé will be contributing to the following aspects of the work.
-Dr Moshé will contribute to the following: design of experiments, supervision and training of post-doctoral fellows, data discussion and analysis and presentation in manuscripts and conferences.
-Dr Moshé will also participate in the analysis and interpretation of rodent video-EEG studies planned in this proposal.
-Dr Moshé will also be responsible for the blinding of the experiments at Einstein.
+Dr. Moshé will be contributing to the following aspects of the work.
+Dr. Moshé will contribute to the following: design of experiments, supervision and training of post-doctoral fellows, data discussion and analysis and presentation in manuscripts and conferences.
+Dr. Moshé will also participate in the analysis and interpretation of rodent video-EEG studies planned in this proposal.
+Dr. Moshé will also be responsible for the blinding of the experiments at Einstein.
 No annual increases are planned in this requested amount.
 Fringe benefits at Einstein are 34.5%.

 Wenzhu Mowrey PhD (co-I): We request 0.6 calendar months effort support during Year 1 ($6,188 annually including fringe), and 1.08 months during Year 2, 3, and 5 ($11,139 including fringe) and .36 months during Year 4 ($3,714 including fringe).
-Dr Mowrey will contribute to the statistical analysis included in this grant proposal.
+Dr. Mowrey will contribute to the statistical analysis included in this grant proposal.
 No annual increases are planned in this requested amount.
 Fringe benefits at Einstein are 34.5%.

 Craig Branch, PhD (co-I): We request 0.6 calendar months effort support during Year 4 and 5 ($12,448 annually, including fringe).
-Dr Branch will oversee the MRI studies, including technical part, data analysis and training of personnel.
+Dr. Branch will oversee the MRI studies, including technical part, data analysis and training of personnel.
 No annual increases are planned in this requested amount.
 Fringe benefits at Einstein are 34.5%.

 Oleksii Shandra, MD PhD (post-doctoral fellow): We request 12 calendar months effort support during Years 1-5 (Year 1: $66,109; Year 2: $68,756; Years 3 - 5: $71,500 per annum, including fringe).
-Dr Shandra will be performing the survival surgeries, EEG placement surgeries and minipump placement, video-EEG analysis, seizure scoring, behavioral tests, animal handling, qRT-PCR, and seizure induction.
+Dr. Shandra will be performing the survival surgeries, EEG placement surgeries and minipump placement, video-EEG analysis, seizure scoring, behavioral tests, animal handling, qRT-PCR, and seizure induction.
 Fringe benefits at Einstein are 34.5%.

 Qianyun Li (Research Technician): We request 12 calendar months effort support during Years 1 – 5 ($71,495 annually including fringe).
 Mrs Li will perform the following: animal handling, transcardiac perfusions, histological procedures (cryosections, staining, signal analysis of stained sections), Western blots, video monitoring of pups.
 No annual increases are planned in this requested amount.
 Fringe benefits at Einstein are 34.5%.